collinloo/Sentiment-Analysis-with-Deep-NLP/README.md

 # Abstract
 The goal of this project is to develop a machine learning model to perform sentiment analysis to find out what our customers love and don't love about our products and services.
 As a result, we can make recommended improvements.

 Following OSMEN framework, we obtain, clean and analyze the data.
 Perform necessary texts processing before passing the data to our machine learning models.
-We will develop a few models based on supervised and unsupervised learning algorithms.
+We will develop a few models based on supervised algorithms.
 These models will be interpreted at the end of the training and validation processes.
-Model that delivers the best negative sentiment precision score as well as the highest positive sentiment precision score will be adopted and used to build the Dash application, where the model will be put to test with new unseen data.
+Model that delivers the best f1-score will be adopted and used to build the Dash application, where the model will be put to test with new unseen data.
 <br></br>

 # Project Summary
 ## Business Case
-The purpose of this project is to produce a machine learning sentiment analysis model to aid in customer services, market research, social media monitoring and product analytics.
+The purpose of this project is to produce a sentiment analysis machine learning model to aid in customer services, market research, social media monitoring and product analytics.
 The goal in these four areas are the same, that is to leverage machine learning model to identify customer needs and sentiment.
 As a result, corrective actions can be taken to address the issues.

 ## Project Approach
 The model development process will adhere to the OSEMN framework where data are obtained, cleaned and analyzed.
-There after we will create two mian types of machine learning models, namely supervised and unsupervised.
-At the end of the training and validation process, we will interpret the results and select the best model based on their precision scores.
+There after we will create two main types of machine learning models, namely Linear Support Vector Classification and deep learning with Natural Language Processing.
+At the end of the training and validation process, we will interpret the results and select the best model based on their f1-score.

 ## Dash Application
 The final model will be used to build the Dash application where users can select a few sets of sample reviews that are unseen by the model during the model development process.
 Furthermore, a sandbox area will be provided for users to input their own sample review to test the model accuracy.